 Shaving with an Electric Razor

 Electric razors come in two types: foil and rotary.
-Both types are irritating.
+They have different names, but both have foils, and both are irritating.

 - Foil shavers contain up to four rows of parallel foils.
 Hairs poke through holes in the foils and are cut by spinning blades beneath the foil.
 The most common foil shavers hold two or three foils.

-It might seem that electric razors would be gentler on the skin based on their mechanism of action, but electric razors are less safe for the skin, for two key reasons.
+It might seem that electric razors would be gentler on the skin, but electric razors are actually more irritating, for two key reasons.

 - People tend to press too hard with electric razors.
 Most men prefer a close shave, but achieving this with an electric razor requires applying force against the skin to enable the hairs to poke deeply into the foils.
 Forceful contact with the skin causes physical irritation, which leads to increased susceptibility to inflammation and potentially more acne breakouts.

 Tips for the best electric shave

 If you don't have a blade razor around, or for any other reason really want to use an electric razor, follow these suggestions to reduce irritation: